KING OF GRACE CHURCH, INC. BYLAWS

 7.8.8.
 The Treasurer shall also have such other rights, duties, and powers as are authorized by the Elder Board from time to time.

 7.8.9.
 The Treasurer may delegate his responsibilities to other qualified members but retains overall responsibility for the discharge of the duties of his office.

 7.9.
 Assistant Treasurers

-A license may be issued by the Board of Elders and may be given in recognition of a man’s service in a ministry.
-Its aim is to allow a man to perform the ecclesiastical duties and functions of the Church at the discretion of the elders.
+A license may be issued by the Board of Elders and may be given in recognition of a man service in a ministry.
+Its aim is to allow the person to perform the ecclesiastical duties and functions of the Church at the discretion of the elders.
 Licenses will be evaluated—and issued or renewed—periodically at the discretion of the elders.
 Licenses are issued only to members of King of Grace Church.

 When local-church certification is required for ministry where ordination would be unnecessary or inappropriate, a person may be commissioned by the Board of Elders to minister.
 This authorization continues as long as the opportunity to minister remains in effect and as long as the person maintains the qualifications for ministry.

 8.4.
 Appeals of Decisions

 As noted in The Book of Church Order, the Church’s decisions on the disqualification or discipline of elders and Church members may be appealed to the Regional Judicial Committee, and decisions of the Regional Judicial Committee may be appealed to the Court of Appeals.
 The Corporation shall accept and/or recognize the decisions of the Regional Judicial Committee and the Court of Appeals according to the stipulations and qualifications of The Book of Church Order and the Partnership Agreement, to the extent that they may affect matters of corporate governance (e.g., the fitness of an individual to serve as a director based on his qualification or disqualification as an elder).